VetriShiva/HelloDocker/OfficeNotes.md

 20. You’re resilient– Setbacks bounce off you; you keep moving forward with optimism💯 For 1:1 consultation please dm!
 See you in my next reel👋 See less

+20 corporate etiquette don'ts you mush know before 2️⃣0️⃣Don’t treat Freshers/intern as assistants.
+Today’s Intern tomorrows interviewer.😎 1️⃣9️⃣Don’t make office bestie alliances.
+Politics ages you faster. 🤨 1️⃣8️⃣Don’t believe vague LinkedIn Rants 🧐
+1️⃣7️⃣Don’t be the meeting note thief.
+Credit where credit’s due. 🏦 1️⃣6️⃣Don’t send gentle “gentle reminders” every 5 hours.
+That’s harassment form. ✖️⏱️ 1️⃣5️⃣Don’t flirt where you earn-chaos is not a career strategy. 💯 1️⃣4️⃣Don’t talk over women- anybody.
+It’s 2025 not not Mad Men. ⏲️ 1️⃣3️⃣Don’t reheat fish in office microwave- this is war. 🐟🎣 1️⃣2️⃣Don’t call people after 8pm untill and unleas someone’s literally on fire. ⏰ 1️⃣1️⃣Don’t show up in crocs unless you own the place. 🤞🏼 1️⃣0️⃣Don’t gossip- HR ALWAYS FINDS OUR BEFORE THE PERSON DOES ..😁 9️⃣Don’t brag about being so busy, we all have calendars😑😅 8️⃣Don’t ghost meeting invite - decline like an adult. 👻 7️⃣Don’t hover around someone’s desk- it’s not an open mic night. 🖥️ 6️⃣Don’t interrupt seniors to show that you know it too. ‼️ 5️⃣Don’t cc the whole company it’s not a breaking news. 📰 4️⃣Do not use your office chats like it’s your diary. 📔 3️⃣Do not eat loud snacks during meeting, it’s not a ASRM episode. 🍟 2️⃣Do not email as discussed- when you accidentally mean “i told you so”. 📮 1️⃣Your trauma isn’t team building material. 🙃
+Dm for 1:1 consultation!
+Thank me later👋 See less

+10 reasons why switching job every 1.5 years increases salary faster 🔟Stronger Resume: Multiple roles show growth and versatility.
+9️⃣More Confidende: New environment build adaptibility.
+8️⃣Better Work-Life Fit: You choose better culture and flexibility.
+7️⃣Less Office Politics: You Leave before it gets toxic.
+6️⃣Stronger Negotiation power: You demand better pay. 💰 5️⃣More Career Options: Each move open newer path.
+4️⃣No stagnation: You avoid slow and repetative roles.
+3️⃣Higher market value: You become more in demand.
+2️⃣Faster Skill growth: New roles help you learn quickly.
+1️⃣Bigger Hikes: Switching gives higher salary jump than appraisals.
+Save for interview purpose and thank me late. 👋 See less

 ```